brightway-lca/stats_arrays/docs/index.rst

         ('negative', np.bool)
     ]

+Note that `stats_arrays` was developed in conjunction with the `Brightway LCA framework <https://brightwaylca.org/>`__; Brightway uses the field name "uncertainty type", without the underscore.
+Be sure to use the underscore when using `stats_arrays`.

 Each uncertainty distribution has an integer ID number.
 See the table below for built-in distribution IDs.

 .. note::